Cody Fajardo: Montreal Alouettes

 On the first day of free agency Fajardo signed a two-year contract with the Montreal Alouettes.
 Coincidentally, Trevor Harris, the Alouettes' starter in 2022, replaced Fajardo in Saskatchewan.
 Fajardo had a 9–7 record as a starter and helped the Alouettes to a playoff spot as runners-up in the East Division.
 The Alouettes reached the 110th Grey Cup, in which Fajardo was named the game's Most Valuable Player.
 He threw three touchdowns in the championship game, including the winning score to Tyson Philpot with 13 seconds remaining.

 Fajardo returned as the Alouettes' starter in 2024, winning his first five games before suffering an injury in the team's sixth game against the Toronto Argonauts.
 Fajardo missed the next four games before returning to the starting role, sharing starts and playing time with Davis Alexander as the Alouettes went 12–5–1 and received a bye to the East Final.
 In the East Final, Fajardo threw for 330 yards and three touchdowns but was also intercepted twice and lost a fumble as the Alouettes lost 30–28 to the Argonauts.
 Following the season, Alexander was given a three-year extension, signaling the Alouettes' commitment to move on from Fajardo as their starter.

 Edmonton Elks

 On December 17, 2024, it was announced that Fajardo had been traded to the Edmonton Elks in exchange for McLeod Bethel-Thompson.
 Fajardo began the 2025 season as the short-yardage quarterback and the backup to starter Tre Ford.
-After the Elks began the year with a 1–4 record, Fajardo was named the starter.
+After the Elks began the year with a 1–4 record, Fajardo was named the starter; he started the remaining 13 games, going 6–7 as a starter and passing for 3,408 yards, 14 touchdowns and 7 interceptions.
+Fajardo signed a one-year contract extension after the season and was named the Elks' starter heading into 2026.